 Computer-Adaptive Testing for Students With Disabilities: A Review of the Literature

 This paper consists of a literature review focusing on adaptive testing issues for students with disabilities in the K–12 sector.

 ETS Research Spotlight: A Summary of Applications That Use Student Academic Growth for K–12 Accountability and Implications for Students with Disabilities

-This ETS Research Spotlight features a research synopsis of two recent reports by ETS research scientists that examined the challenges associated with measuring year-to-year growth for students with disabilities.
+This issue of ETS Research Spotlight features a research synopsis of two recent reports by ETS research scientists that examined the challenges associated with measuring year-to-year growth for students with disabilities.

 Examining the Impact of Audio Presentation on Tests of Reading Comprehension

 This study examines the impact of a read-aloud accommodation on standardized test scores of reading comprehension at grades 4 and 8.